macanMehri/ShoppingMallSystemWithDB/README.md

 ![ShoppingMall](https://github.com/macanMehri/ShoppingMallSystemWithDB/assets/121973617/710aa363-be04-4d5c-9756-ac1d357a6d2a)

 A shopping mall system to manage customers and products and store the information in a PostgreSql database.
-You can add, remove or change informations in the database.
+You can add, remove or change information in the database.
 The best advantage of this program is that you can see your sales statistics for a year in the form of a graph.

 ## Deployment